Save 8 hours per comparisonNo credit card

 SourceYearFindingUsed For

-TCO definition and formula
+TCO definition and benefits

 IRS / The Hartford2024IT equipment: 5 years (20%/yr), Office: 7 years (14%/yr), Vehicles: 5 years